port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/manage-pull-requests.md

 ## Prerequisites

 1. Install Port's GitHub app by clicking [here](https://github.com/apps/getport-io/installations/new).
-2. This guide assumes the presence of a blueprint representing your repositories.
-If you haven't done so yet, initiate the setup of your GitHub data model by referring to this [guide](/build-your-software-catalog/sync-data-to-catalog/git/github/examples#mapping-repositories-file-contents-and-pull-requests) first.
+This will create the `Repository` and `Pull Request` blueprints then ingest your GitHub repositories and pull requests into Port.
 3. A repository to contain your action resources i.e. the github workflow file.

 ## Guide